What is predictive analytics?

 Predictive analytics encompasses a wide variety of statistical techniques and technologies.
 For example, the two most common types of predictive analytics models are: classification models that help predict outcomes such as when a component will fail and regression models that help predict a number such as the average time before a component fails.

 This largely explains why, for most of the early life of predictive analytics, it was the province of mathematicians and statisticians.
 The growth of Big Data and the need to exploit the value in the information that companies hold has spurred the rapid development of a new generation of predictive analytics tools that are more interactive and easier for non-statisticians to use.
-In fact, the best tools of this kind have self-service capabilities to enable users to create their own queries that display results in dashboards and reports that anyone can understand.
+In fact, the best tools of this kind have self-service capabilities, enabling users to create their own queries that display results in dashboards and reports that anyone can understand.

 The benefits of predictive analytics

-Today, predictive analytics is increasingly used by organizations in many sectors such as financial services, retail, energy, manufacturing and the public sector.
+Today, predictive analytics is increasingly used by organizations in many sectors such as financial services, retail, energy, manufacturing, and the public sector.
 Key benefits of predictive analytics software include:

 Improved production efficiency